f5devcentral/f5-professional-services/examples/f5-distributed-cloud/postman/README.md

   * Retreive HTTP LB CNAMES (Tenant) - also includes IP address Advertisements for each HTTP LB object

 ### **F5-XC-Migrate_collection.json.json**
 Used to migrate individual applications from one namespace to another.
 Creates a new destination namespace if non-existent.

+Collection contains subfolder with examples for the following tasks:
   * Migrate HTTP LB to new Namespace (1 App)

 ### **F5-XC-Delete_collection.json.json**
 Used to delete either individual HTTP LB+associated objects, or an entire namespace+associated shared objects

+Collection contains subfolder with examples for the following tasks:
   * Delete App (1 App)
   * Delete Namespace + WAAP Shared Objects (1 App)